yegor256/sibit/README.md

 To understand how Bitcoin protocol works, I recommend you watching this [short video](https://www.youtube.com/watch?v=IV9pRBq5A4g).

-This is a simple Bitcoin client, to use from command line or from your Ruby app.
-You don't need to run any Bitcoin software, no need to install anything, etc. All you need is just a command line and [Ruby](https://www.ruby-lang.org/en/) 2.3+.
+This is a simple Bitcoin client, to use from the command line or from your Ruby app.
+You don't need to run any Bitcoin software, no need to install anything, and so on.
+All you need is just a command line and [Ruby](https://www.ruby-lang.org/en/) 2.3+.

-Install it first:
+This is Ruby gem, install it first:

 ```bash
 $ gem install sibit